 The holiday capital of the Argentine South, SAN CARLOS DE BARILOCHE is one of those places that Argentines always tell you not to miss, the kind of hype that can easily lead to disappointment.
 Europeans familiar with the Alps – or North Americans or New Zealanders used to similar scenery – are unlikely to travel thousands of miles to see a simulacrum of Switzerland.
-Yet the city, the capital of Río Negro state, is undeniably worth the trip because it is the main base for visiting the stunningly pristine landscapes that surround it.
+Yet the city is undeniably worth the trip because it is the main base for visiting the stunningly pristine landscapes that surround it.

 Bariloche, as it is nearly always called, rests up against the slopes of Cerro Otto, behind which rear the spire-tipped crests of the Cerro Catedral massif.
 Everything in Bariloche faces the mesmerizing Lago Nahuel Huapi, one of the scores of lakes that give the region its name, but something went massively wrong with the urban planning – the main road artery was built along the shore, severing the centre from the town’s best feature.
 The Parque Nacional Nahuel Huapi, the prime reason for winging your way here, surrounds the town and you’ll want to head out to discover its many treasures as soon as possible.
 The town’s beach is narrow but pleasant enough and the views are predictably spectacular, but the water is cold even in summer.